bkpgh/outgrab/README.rst

 tested only under linux and python 3).
 There are two modules which should probably be placed on your PYTHONPATH so they can be imported:

-  outgrab_tools.py
+  | outgrab_tools.py
-  outgrab_simulation.py
+  | outgrab_simulation.py

 The outgrab interpreter is outgrab.py.
+It might be useful to add it to the system PATH variable.
 For a minimum installation to just get started, you can place the three .py files in the directory in which you want to work.